HJfod/BetterEdit/about.md

  * Better color selection menu
  * Better font selection menu
  * Scroll wheel improvements
+ * Manually change the Grid size
+ * Set offset for Group IDs in Next Free
  * Pinch to zoom on mobile
  * Custom UI scaling
  * Lots of new, fully customizable editor keybinds (only on Windows for now)